 Interstitial Lung Disease (ILD) and Sarcoidosis Program

-Sarcoidosis is a type of ILD caused by inflammation that leads to the development of tiny collections of inflammatory cells in different parts of your body.
+Sarcoidosis is a specific type of ILD caused by inflammation that leads to the development of tiny collections of inflammatory cells in different parts of your body.
 Though many cases resolve on their own, the inflammation can last for years and may lead to permanent damage.
 When you are struggling with chronic lung disease, it's important to get the care you need from a team that has the experience and specialized background to diagnose and treat interstitial lung disease.

 Accurate Diagnosis of ILD and Sarcoidosis

 The diagnostic team can choose from a number of medical tests to accurately diagnosis your condition:

 ILDs are often treated with powerful medications that may have serious potential side effects.
 Our team has comprehensive knowledge of available medications and treatments and is proficient in identifying the best treatment for you.

 And because we’re an academic medical center, the ILD and Sarcoidosis Program provides access to the latest ILD and pulmonary clinical trials.
 This means you are cared for by an expert team providing innovative approaches to ILD care.

 Most ILDs develop gradually, but some disorders occur quickly.
 Our teams wants you to be confident that you're receiving the highest level of care as your condition progresses.
 When ILDs occur as part of a larger syndrome affecting the entire body (such as connective tissue disease), our team closely coordinates care with other specialists, including rheumatologists, dermatologists and cardiologists.
 We also work closely with the Lung Transplant Program to coordinate care for those who may qualify for lung transplantation.

 When needed, you also have access to Penn's Lung Cancer team and Lung Nodule Program.
 Our team will be with you every step of the way and will work with you to create a care plan that is tailored to your need.